ergoplatform/oracle-core/README.md

 # Oracle Core
 The oracle core is the off-chain component that oracles who are part of an oracle pool must run.
-This oracle core provides a HTTP interface for submitting datapoints and will automatically generate/post transactions thereby participating in the oracle pool protocol without any extra work by the oracle operator.
+This oracle core provides a HTTP api interface for submitting datapoints and will automatically generate/post transactions.
+This thereby allows the oracle to participate in the oracle pool protocol without any extra work by the oracle operator.

 The current design does not include bootstrapping of the oracle pool.
 This must be done separately.